phelluy/trsltx/README.md

 cargo run
 ```

-By default the French LaTeX file `test/simple_fr.tex` is translated into english in `test/simple_en.tex`.
+By default, the French LaTeX file `test/simple_fr.tex` is translated into English in `test/simple_en.tex`.

 The languages are specified in the filename by the `_xy` mark, where `xy` is the abbreviated language name.
 Currently, the available languages are: `en`, `fr`, `es`, `de`, `it`, `pt`, `ru`.